 Without treatment, gonorrhea can lead to complications that can have lasting effects.

 In men, this includes epididymitis, an inflammation of the tube that carries sperm.
 Severe epididymitis can lead to infertility.

 In women, untreated gonorrhea can cause pelvic inflammatory disease.
 That can lead to its own complications, such as:

 - pelvic abscesses

-A pregnant woman can also transmit gonorrhea to a newborn, resulting in joint infections, blindness, and blood-related infections in the newborn.
+A pregnant person can also transmit gonorrhea to a newborn, resulting in joint infections, blindness, and blood-related infections in the newborn.

-If you’re pregnant and think you may have gonorrhea, see you healthcare provider immediately for treatment.
+If you’re pregnant and think you may have gonorrhea, see a healthcare professional immediately for treatment.

-In both males and females, gonorrhea can also enter the bloodstream, causing a condition called disseminated gonococcal infection (DGI).
-In severe cases, DGI can be life-threatening.
+In any gender, gonorrhea can also enter the bloodstream, causing a condition called disseminated gonococcal infection (DGI).
+In severe cases, DGI can be life threatening.

 Left untreated, gonorrhea can lead to potentially serious complications.
-It’s important to see a healthcare provider right away if you think you have gonorrhea.
+It’s important to see a healthcare professional right away if you think you have gonorrhea.

-Remember, it’s among the more common STIs, so there’s nothing to be ashamed of.
+Remember, it’s among the more common STIs, so you’re not alone in looking for help.